 Attendance reporting is based on your student ID number – make sure you have entered that in on the MyAP® Registration profile on http://myap.collegeboard.org

 What if I have more than one exam scheduled for the same day and same time?
 What if I have two exams scheduled on the same day?

 College Board makes provisions for students who would like to register to take two exams that are scheduled at the EXACT same time and date.
 Please email email@example.com immediately to get information on late testing locations and information.
 Unfortunately, you would not be eligible for late testing if you are taking two exams back to back (i.e. one in the morning and one in the afternoon).
 In the event of back to back testing, please bring a packed lunch in clear bags (no labels.)
 You will be able to access it during the time between exams.

 What if I decide to not take an exam?
 Can I get a refund?

-Students who order and pay for an exam but decide to cancel before the applicable payment window closes for their exam will receive a full refund.
-Students who order and pay for an exam but decide to cancel AFTER the applicable payment window has closed and before midnight on April 30, 2020, will receive a partial refund of $60 regardless of when the exam order was submitted.
-(The student will forfeit a $40 exam unused exam fee as well as any late registration fee.)
-No exchange or re-selling of tests.
-To cancel your exam, send an email to email@example.com and include your name, name of your school (including city and state), and name of the exam you would like to cancel.
-Exams cancelled from May 1 onwards as well as no shows on exam day are not eligible for any refund and forfeit their fees.
+Students who order and pay for an exam but decide to cancel before April 28, 2023 will be eligible for a partial refund of $70 per exam (a $40 cancellation penalty fee will be charged by College Board for exams cancelled after the applicable deadline).
+To cancel your exam, send an email to firstname.lastname@example.org before 11:59pm PST on April 28, 2023 and include your name, name of your school (including city and state), and name of the exam you would like to cancel.
+Credit card fees are non-refundable.
+Exams cancelled from April 29 onwards as well as no shows on exam day are not eligible for any refund and forfeit their fees.